Methotrexate

 Methotrexate systemic:

-• "Low-dose"!
-MTX therapy (e.g. for psoriasis): 7.5-10 -25 mg/week as shock therapy (once a week orally, i.v., i.m. s.c.) or as interval therapy 3 or 4 times 2.5 mg p.o. in 12-hour intervals, e.g. on Mondays and Tuesdays (so-called tartaric frost scheme).
+• "Low-dose" MTX therapy (e.g. for psoriasis): 7.5-10 -25 mg/week as shock therapy (once a week orally, i.v., i.m. s.c.) or as interval therapy 3 or 4 times 2.5 mg p.o. at 12-hour intervals, e.g. on Mondays and Tuesdays (so-called Weinstein-Frost regimen).

-• In combination with TNF-alpha antagonists, a lower dose of 7.5-10.0mg/week is recommended).
+• In combination with TNF-alpha antagonists, a lower dose of 7.5-10.0mg/week is recommended.)

 Methotrexate topical (n.
 Wohlrab J et al)

-• Rp.
-Methotrexate (acid form) 0.25/0.5
+• Rp.: Methotrexate (acid form) 0.25/0.5 in base cream DAC ad 100.0

 Undesirable effects